$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-Note that composing them with the ``cups'' at the bottom gives an element of $\mathrm{EXT}(\widehat{u},\widehat{u})$ which is a number $\bQ$.
-Moreover, they are really ``duals'': From the four possibilities for composition, only two give non-zero numbers.
-In fact, one can loosely say that a combinatorial evaluation of closed $\mathfrak{sl}_n$-foams was already known by the higher Specht theory from Brundan, Kleshchev and Wang~\cite{bkw} or at least Hu and Mathas, see for example Theorem 6.17 in~\cite{hm}. \end{ex} \begin{rem} Using the \textit{cell modules} (which can be constructed explicitly from the cellular basis, see Section 2 in~\cite{hm}), we get two sets
+Note that composing them with the cups at the bottom gives an element of $\mathrm{EXT}(\widehat{u},\widehat{u})$ which is a number $\bQ$.
+Moreover, they are really duals: from the four possibilities for composition, only two give non-zero numbers. \end{ex}